nikodonnell/getvero.github.io/_articles/cancel-your-vero-account.md

 # Cancel your Vero account

-To cancel your Vero account, email [support@getvero.com](mailto:support@getvero.com).
+To cancel your Vero account, login to your Vero Email Marketing account and go to [Account > Billing](app.getvero.com/account/billing).

-We will cancel no questions asked – if you're not happy, we're not happy.
+On this page select "Cancel your account".

+Note that only Administrators of a Vero account have access to this page.